ndd21/PHYS281/docs/demo-terminal.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K9HtfYx1hOQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 As described in the [_VS Code_](../demo-vs-code/index.html) introduction, any Python code that you write can be run within [_VS Code_](../demo-vs-code/index.html#running-code).
 However, it use also useful to know how run code and navigate a file system using a @(terminal) (sometimes referred to as a Command Prompt window, console or @(shell)).
 Indeed, a Python code interpreter can be run interactively via a terminal as will be described in [another tutorial](../demo-python-terminal/index.html).

 A terminal is a text-based window that allows you to type and run commands.
-There are different terminal programmes for different operating systems, the most common being:
+There are different terminal programs for different operating systems, the most common being:

 === "Windows"
     [**PowerShell Prompt**](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/powershell)